Paradox Press: Books

 In addition, several magazines entitled Weird collected reprint material from the above volumes.

 Unpublished work

 Slated for 2001 Paradox Press had intentions to release a book known as The Big Book of Wild Women.
 From time to time mentions of this book can be found on the internet.
 The book is narrated by "Susie the Floozie".
-The book was to profile notable women throughout history who had made an impact on our culture while pushing the envelope of unconventional behavior.
+The book was to profile notable women throughout history who had made an impact on American culture while pushing the envelope of unconventional behavior.
 Among the women to be profiled were risqué nightclub singer-comic Rusty Warren, B-movie goddess Tura Satana, presidential candidate Victoria Woodhull, 19th century sex star Lola Montes, legendary seductress Cleopatra, scandalous writer Anaïs Nin and kinky pin-up icon Bettie Page.
-According to DC comics the book is in a perpetual "pre-production".
+DC comics stated at the time that the book was in a perpetual "pre-production".